 ADHD (commonly known as ADD) is a behavioral disorder.
-Basically, children who have it are unable to concentrate, excessively active, or both.
+Basically, kids who have it are unable to concentrate, extremely restless, or both.
 The American Psychiatric Association calls the distinct types “inattentive” and “hyperactive-impulsivity.”
-Some kids with attention deficit disorder repeatedly fail to finish tasks, get distracted easily, and seem not to listen.
-Others fidget and squirm constantly and can’t wait their turn.
+Some adolescents with attention deficit disorder can’t organize or complete tasks, get distracted easily, and seem not to listen.
+Others may be rebellious and reckless — they can’t wait their turn, keep quiet, or keep their friends.
 Still others have both kinds of problems.

-Don’t be alarmed if those behaviors seem familiar: Your child may get overexcited or lost in his own thoughts from time to time — those are normal passing moods for any youngster.
-A child with ADHD will be inattentive or frenetic with greater frequency (though, unless he has a severe case, you wouldn’t be able to pick him out from a group of kids watching TV).
-Eventually he’ll develop a disability that hampers him in school, at home, or in social settings.
+Don’t be alarmed if those behaviors seem familiar: As your child enters his teens, he probably talks back, argues with his best buddy, loses his keys, or fails to finish his homework from time to time — almost every kid does.
+A child with ADHD will do these things more often (though, unless he has a severe case, you wouldn’t be able to pick him out from a group of kids watching TV).
+This can give him a real disability in school, at home, or in social settings.

-The ADHD diagnosis is highly controversial for two reasons: Researchers aren’t sure precisely what causes it, and family physicians, pediatricians, other medical experts, and parents all tend to have strong opinions on the use of drugs to treat it in children.
+ADHD is controversial for two reasons: Researchers aren’t sure precisely what causes it, and physicians, other medical experts, and parents all tend to have strong opinions on using drugs to treat it.

 A minority of medical experts have argued that the ADHD diagnosis is overused for children who simply have difficulty adjusting to the structure of classroom life.
 If you’re the parent of such a child, your child may not need medical treatment.
 You may just need to exercise more patience and take responsibility for creating the right environment for your child to prosper in school, experts say.